 Basil leaves are the most popular part of the plant for cooking, but basil flowers can be used as a garnish or a unique addition to salads.
 They’re edible.

-Add some spice to your foods and drinks with these types of basil.
+Add some spice to your foods and drinks with by trying types of basil.
 Some varieties, such as Boxwood basil, Purple Opal, Purple Ruffles Basil, and Dark Opal, also popular to grow for an edible, ornamental plant.

 This herb is ideal for container gardening, especially the varieties that grow smaller such as Summerwood and Greek basil.